volkovandr/eel/doc/syntax.md

 # Functions

-To create a function use the keywords `to` followed by the function name and the parameters separated by `and`, `with`, `for`, `by` etc. and finally followed by `performed` when the function is a oneliner.
+To create a function use the keywords `to` followed by the function name and the parameters separated by `and`, `with`, `for`, `by` etc. and finally followed by `perform` and the expression when the function is a oneliner.
 To return from the function assign any value to the special variable `the result`.

 ```
 to divide dividend by divisor perform dividend / divisor and let the result be that
 ```

 and then to use the function use its name with the parameters.
 To use the return value in subsequent calls you may use the constract `and then ... that` where `that` refers to the return value.
-To assign the result of the function to a variable use `and let <vairable> be that`.
+To assign the result of the function to a variable use `and let <vairable> be that.
+For example:
 ```
 let dividend be 10
 let divisor be 2